 When a report of misuse or theft of University assets or services is received by Internal Audit, Employee Relations, and the University’s Ethics and Compliance Office, they may consult and discuss with each other as necessary to insure the matter is properly addressed.
-If a decision is reached that the matter should be turned over to University Police, a recommendation is given to the Senior Vice President for Finance & Business/ Treasurer for his or her concurrence.
-After the recommendation is accepted by the Senior Vice President for Finance & Business/ Treasurer the matter will be referred to the Assistant Vice President for University Police/Public Safety.
+If a decision is reached that the matter should be turned over to University Police, the Senior Vice President for Finance & Business/ Treasurer should be notified concurrently with the referral of the matter to the Assistant Vice President for University Police/Public Safety.

 When a report of misuse or theft of University assets or services is received directly by University Police, they shall have sole discretion as to how best to proceed with the investigation of the reported activity to ensure that the matter is appropriately and successfully addressed.